PallottaEnrico/VideoSpeechDenoiser/README.md

 pip install pydub
 pip install ffmpeg
 ```
-If you use conda, run also the following command, since PyTorch creates some issues with ffmpeg
+If you use conda, run also the following command, since PyTorch creates some issues with ffmpeg:
 ```shell
 conda update ffmpeg
 ```